jonnitg/answers-and-questions/README.md

 ## How to use?

-You will need to change the `questions.json` file located ton `src/data/questions.json`
+You will need to change the `questions.json` file with your own questions, the file located on `src/data/questions.json`

 ## Available Scripts